Spotify, Apple Music and 4 more: What's the best music app for you?

 - Not available outside the US.

-Best for: Pandora Premium is of most interest to existing Pandora users who want to be able to pick exactly what they listen to, but almost no one else.
+Best for: Pandora Premium is of most interest to people who already use Pandora and want to be able to pick exactly what they listen to.
+We'd recommend it to almost no one else.

 Music streaming services compared